-If you too are suffering from any Mental Illness I advice you to talk to someone professional, or at least find some comfort that there is a way out.
-Even if the world seems darker than it has ever been, even if months turn to years with dealing with depression, there is hope in the end.
+If you too are suffering from any Mental Illness I advise you to talk to someone professional, or at least find some comfort that there is a way through.
+Even if the world seems darker than it has ever been, even if months turn to years dealing with depression, there is hope in the end.
 The light is truly within you.
 I wish everyone Loving-kindness, which is what Metta Yoga is all about.
 Freedom from suffering and compassion and universal loving-kindness for everyone.

 Free Self-Love Worksheet!

 Claim your free Self-Love Worksheet to realign and reconnect with your Heart center here.